To instruct Rebecca please contact our clerks on +44 (0)20 7842 5555 or email [email protected].

-Instructed as sole counsel representing several large international companies regarding claims for alleged misuse of private information, breach of confidence and alleged breaches of PECR, GDPR and other data protection legislation arising out of the use of data subjects’ data (for example soft opt-ins, direct marketing campaigns).
+Instructed as sole counsel representing several large international companies regarding claims for alleged misuse of private information, alleged failure to action a right to be forgotten request, breach of confidence and alleged breaches of PECR, GDPR and other data protection legislation arising out of the use of data subjects’ data (such as soft opt-ins and direct marketing campaigns).

 Instructed as sole counsel defending several organisations in relation to claims arising out of the accidental sharing of sensitive information with third parties.

 Instructed as sole counsel advising a public body on Standard Contractual Clauses and the scope of Schrems II.

 Instructed as sole counsel advising on whether a series of breaches fell within the scope of the DPA 1998 or the DPA 2018/the GDPR.

 Instructed as sole counsel advising on the scope of damages in light of the Supreme Court’s decision in Lloyd v Google.

 Instructed as sole counsel defending claims regarding alleged failures to comply with SARs in a variety of contexts including medical and employment relationships.